ICB-DCM/cOmicsArt/README.md

 -   A screen recording of cOmicsArt is available at
     <https://www.youtube.com/watch?v=pTGjtIYQOak>

--   A snapshot upon publication can be found on Zenodo: very last thing;
+-   A snapshot upon publication can be found on Zenodo: <https://zenodo.org/records/13740904>
     Note, that you can find within the branches the Zenodo based branches.